“Setting goals is the first step in turning the invisible into the visible.”

 Gain face time with the C-level executives.

 Don’t be intimidated by a person’s title, reputation, or fame.
 After all, they were all where you are today at one time in their careers.
-Reach out to them and make sure they know who you are.
+Reach out to these execs and make sure they know who you are.
 They will genuinely appreciate your initiative.

 Share your exciting achievements with all of these higher-ups.